Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 • 1989 - 9920

-The writer could be expelled from the Writers' Union "for misdeeds that damage the honor and dignity of the Soviet writer" and for "departure from the principles and tasks formulated in the Charter of the Writers' Union of the USSR."
-In practice, the following could serve as a reason for exclusion:
+The writer could be expelled from the Writers' Union "for offenses that undermine the honor and dignity of the Soviet writer" and for "deviating from the principles and tasks formulated in the Charter of the USSR Writers' Union."
+In practice, reasons for exclusion could include:

-• Openly expressed disagreement with the policy of the CPSU and the Soviet state.
+• There is openly expressed disagreement with the policies of the CPSU and the Soviet state.

 • Participation in public speeches (signing open letters) protesting against the persecution of dissidents.

-Those expelled from the Union of Writers were denied the publication of books and publication in journals subordinate to the joint venture; they were practically deprived of the opportunity to earn money by literary work.
-With the exception of the Union, an exclusion from the Literary Fund followed, entailing tangible financial difficulties.
-Exclusion from the joint venture for political reasons, as a rule, was widely publicized, sometimes turning into real persecution.
-In a number of cases, the expulsion was accompanied by criminal prosecution under the articles “Anti-Soviet agitation and propaganda” and “Dissemination of deliberately false fabrications discrediting the Soviet state and social system”, deprivation of citizenship of the USSR, forced emigration.
+Those expelled from the Writers' Union were denied the publication of books and publications in magazines under the jurisdiction of the Union of Writers; they were practically deprived of the opportunity to earn money through literary work.
+Expulsion from the Union was followed by exclusion from the Literary Fund, entailing tangible financial difficulties.
+Expulsion from the joint venture for political reasons, as a rule, was widely publicized, sometimes turning into real persecution.
+In a number of cases, exclusion was accompanied by criminal prosecution under the articles “Anti-Soviet agitation and propaganda” and “Dissemination of deliberately false fabrications discrediting the Soviet state and social system”, deprivation of USSR citizenship, and forced emigration.

-For political reasons, A. Sinyavsky, Yu.
-Daniel, N. Korzhavin, G. Vladimov, L. Chukovskaya, A. Solzhenitsyn, V. Maksimov, V. Nekrasov, A. Galich, E. Etkind, V. Voinovich , I. Dziuba , N. Lukash , Viktor Erofeev , E. Popov , F. Svetov .
+For political reasons, A. Sinyavsky, Y. Daniel, N. Korzhavin, G. Vladimov, L. Chukovskaya, A. Solzhenitsyn, V. Maksimov, V. Nekrasov, A. Galich, E. Etkind, V. were excluded from the Writers' Union.
+Voinovich, I. Dzyuba, N. Lukash, Viktor Erofeev, E. Popov, F. Svetov.

-According to the Charter of 1934, the head of the USSR Writers' Union was the Chairman of the Board.
+According to the 1934 Charter, the head of the USSR Joint Venture was the Chairman of the Board.

-The first chairman (1934-) of the board of the Writers' Union of the USSR was Maxim Gorky.
-At the same time, the actual management of the activities of the Union was carried out by the 1st secretary of the joint venture Alexander Shcherbakov.
+The first chairman (1934-) of the board of the Union of Writers of the USSR was Maxim Gorky.
+At the same time, the actual management of the activities of the Union was carried out by the 1st Secretary of the Union, Alexander Shcherbakov.

-• Alexei Tolstoy (from 1936 to 1936); the actual leadership until 1941 was carried out by the Secretary General of the USSR Writers' Union Vladimir Stavsky;
+• Alexey Tolstoy (from 1936 to gg.); the actual leadership until 1941 was carried out by the General Secretary of the USSR SP Vladimir Stavsky;

 • Alexey Surkov (from 1954 to gg.);

-According to the Charter of 1977, the leadership of the Writers' Union was carried out by the First Secretary of the Board.
+According to the 1977 Charter, the leadership of the Writers' Union was carried out by the First Secretary of the Board.
 This position was held by:

 • Vladimir Karpov (since 1986; resigned in November 1990, but continued to conduct business until August 1991);